Find Grad Schools

 Education Levels of ME Majors

-In 2020-2021, 7,218 earned their master's degree in ME.
+During the most recent year for which data is available, 6,953 people earned their master's degree in me.
 This earns it the #29 spot on the list of the most popular master's degree programs in the nation.

 Education Level Number of Grads